 To detect if a remote has gone offline or out of range, the registration must be "renewed" once every 256 hops.
 Registration is completely automatic and requires no user application intervention.
 When the remote is registered, it will receive several network parameters from the base.
 This allows the base to automatically update these network parameters in the remotes over the air.
 Once a parameter has been changed in the base, it is automatically changed in the remotes.
-The parameters automatically changed are hop duration and the duty cycle.
+The parameters automatically changed are hop duration and hop set.

 At the beginning of each hop, the base station transmits a synchronizing signal.
-After the synchronizing signal has been sent, the base will transmit any data in its buffer unless data transmit delay has been set.
-The data transmit delay parameter allows for the transmission of groups of continuous data in transparent mode (protocol mode 0).
+After the synchronizing signal has been sent, the base will transmit any data in its buffer.
 The amount of data that the base station can transmit per hop is determined by the base slot size parameter.
-The maximum amount of data sent by a base station per hop is 208 bytes.
-If there is no data to be sent, the base station will not transmit until the next frequency.
+If there is no data to be sent, the base station will not transmit data until the next frequency.

 The operation for remotes is similar to the base station without the synchronizing signal.
-The amount of data a remote can send on one hop is dependent upon the hop duration, the base slot size and the number of registered remotes.
-212 bytes per hop is the maximum data length a remote can transmit per hop, subject to limitations imposed by the hop duration, the base slot size and the number of registered remotes.
+The amount of data a remote can send on one hop is dependent upon the hop duration, the base slot size and the number of remotes currently transmitting data.
 A detailed explanation of this relationship is provided in Section 2.2.3.
-Minimum data length and data transmit delay operate the same as with the base station.

-Except for the registration process which occurs only when a remote logs onto the network, the whole procedure is repeated on every frequency hop.
+Except for the registration process that occurs only when a remote logs onto the network, the whole procedure is repeated on every frequency hop.
 Refer to the section on Modem Commands for complete details on parameters affecting the transmission of data.